oras-project/artifacts-spec/artifact-manifest.md

 - **`mediaType`** *string*

-  This field contains the `mediaType` of this document, differentiating from [image-manifest][oci-image-manifest-spec] and [image-index][oci-image-index].
+  This REQUIRED field contains the `mediaType` of this document, differentiating from [image-manifest][oci-image-manifest-spec] and [image-index][oci-image-index].
   The `mediaType` for this manifest type MUST be `application/vnd.cncf.oras.artifact.manifest.v1+json`, where the version WILL change to reflect newer versions.

 - **`artifactType`** *string*